 This is a new priority of the Children's Trust emerging from the needs assessment carried out in 2009.

+Reduce public transport fares for students in full time or further education currently the fares for a bus pass is £56 a month which is a burden on young people who don't earn a lot.
+A link has been made between this priority and one of the LSP's priorities, namely to make Sunderland an "Attractive and inclusive city."
 There is not an obvious partnership within the Children's Trust that would be responsible for this priority.
 As such, the commissioning lead will look to progress this priority outcome through the relevant delivery partnership.